StuPro-TOSCAna/TOSCAna/docs/draft/rest_api.md

 *returns:* Nothing
 *ERRORS*:
 404 - TOSCA model with given {id} does not exist
-422 - "name" value already in use by other toscamodel
+422 - `name` value already in use by other toscamodel

 ##### DELETE /toscamodels/{id}
 Delete the TOSCA model which ID matches given {id}